krim404/DellXPS15-9550-OSX/10.12/Post-Install/AD-Kexts/UHD-Kexts/readme.md

+##UHD Kexts
-This kexts have been published by gujiangjiang on insanelymac and replaces the old perl command for patching the coredisplay to enable UHD resolution.
+This kexts have been published on insanelymac and replaces the old perl command for patching the coredisplay to enable UHD resolution.
 Only use these kexts if you've the 4K touch display.
+Uses @vit9696 lilu patching framework
+Patcher created by @PMHeart

 Old command (can be used to replace these kexts):
 ```